Africa

 503 fintech startups in Lagos.
 The city isn't just Africa's fintech capital — it's a continent-scale fintech factory.

-Kenya, Nigeria, Egypt, South Africa: 70% of capital, 69% of deals.
-That's four countries out of 54.
+Kenya, Nigeria, Egypt, and South Africa control 70% of capital and 69% of deals across 54 countries.
 Accra has pulled $1.66B in cumulative fintech funding.
-Kigali is carving out a clean-energy niche.
-But the gap to the top four?
-Still very wide.
+Kigali is carving a clean-energy niche.
+The gap to the top four is still very wide.

 50+ African countries are sharing 30% of the continent's venture capital.
 That math has to change.